 Consider the arrangements to secure Value for Money and review assurances and assessments on the effectiveness of these arrangements.

-Consider the board assurance framework and ensure that it adequately addresses the risks and priorities of the OPCC and Force.To review the governance and assurance arrangements for significant partnerships or collaborations.
+Consider the board assurance framework and ensure that it adequately addresses the risks and priorities of the OPCC and Force.

+Consider assurances on whether arrangements are satisfactorily established and operate effectively for significant partnerships or collaborations.

-Consider and comment upon the information governance annual reports
+Consider and comment upon the information governance annual reports.

 Consider and comment upon any policy or strategy regarding asset management.